b1thunt3r/Checklist/README.md

-# ToDo
+# Checklist
-A little test with Composer, result should be todo application.
+A little test with Composer, result should be checklist application.